Gregory of Tatev

 Voskeparik (“Golden Belly”) – a condensed version of the Book of Questions intended for lay readers.

 Karozgirk’ (“Book of Sermons”) – a compilation of 344 sermons divided into winter and summer volumes, completed in 1407.

 Commentaries on the Wisdom Books of Solomon (Proverbs, Ecclesiastes, Wisdom of Solomon, and Song of Songs), presented in a question-and-answer format.
 These were translated into English in modern times.

-In 1397, during perpetual invasions by the Timurids, he completed the Book of Questions, a basic and comprehensive theological outline.

 A monument to Tatevatsi was unveiled on October 16, 2010 in Goris, Armenia.